CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-6.md

 1. If you encounter this error, **Error: “pf.flow.test failed with UserErrorException: TypeError: Execution failure in ‘chat_with_data’**.

     - The installed **OpenAI** Python package may be incompatible with the script and throw the error shown.
-    - In the terminal you can check its version using `pip show openai`.
+    - In the terminal, you can check its version using `pip show openai`.
     - Downgrade the package by using `pip install openai==1.58.1`.

 1. Run the interactive flow again: